Warrants

 We know that an investor who is bullish on an index or a company's stock has two ways to invest in that company.
-One way is to buy the company’s stock directly: If the stock price rises by 20%, the investor will have earned 20% on their investment.
+One way is to buy the company’s stock directly: if the stock price rises by 20%, the investor will have earned 20% on their investment.

+Another solution is to buy call options on that stock, which will provide the buyer with a high leverage on the upside, but a total loss of the investment on the downside.
+The main advantage of an option is the leverage it provides, which amplifies the fluctuations of the underlying asset it covers.
 But the problem with options is that this market is usually reserved for financial professionals.
 So, non-professional investors wishing to trade in these products will not find them on the organized markets where they are used to trading.
 Moreover, options are traded on an over-the-counter (OTC) market and are derivative products, something that some investors cannot deal with.

-Therefore, the warrant has a double interest: On the one hand, it is an option that is listed on a stock exchange, which means its value is known every day.
-On the other hand, it is an equity security with an issuer which is subject to very specific regulations.
+- On the other hand, it is an equity security with an issuer which is subject to very specific regulations.
 Thus, they are identifiable securities in the same way as stocks and bonds, are listed on a stock exchange, and therefore have a price and an ISIN code.

 The main characteristics of warrants: